andrewhollands/aio-pv-sensor/README.md

 ```
 sudo apt install php -y
 ```
-We will remain in the `/var/www/html/` directory until stated otherwise.
+We will remain in the `/var/www/html/` directory unless stated otherwise.
 Restarting the Apache2 web server may be necessary after making changes to its directory.
 To restart Apache2, run the following command:
 ```
 sudo service apache2 restart